ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 once, in the dead of night, i took a taxi up the pacific coast highway, headed anywhere but home. along the way i cracked a joke, said “how’s my passenger-ing?” but this fella didn’t flinch. absolutely no respect. maybe it was the booze or his look of cold indifference, but boy, did it tick me off. well, there's a stretch of road where emptiness is illuminated endlessly in all directions solely by moonlight. that summabitch never saw it coming, my gun, pressed nice and tight into his jugular. i screamed, "what's the matter pal, cat got your tongue? you fuckin’ my wife too?” a struggle ensued and next thing i know there was nothing but metal and glass and blood. no driver, no trail—as if the car drove itself into a ditch. but why was i in the backseat? for months, to no avail i pored over the papers and obits and police scanners for a sign it wasn’t a figment of my imagination—whether Jefe, his infant son, awoke that next day fatherless. but hey, i’d rather ride with him again than let my wife take the wheel!

+ stretch where emptiness is illuminated endlessly by lonely moonlight.
+I joked to the driver, “How’s my passenger-ing?” but this fella didn’t flinch.
+Maybe it was the booze or his contemptible mug, but boy did that disrespect tick me off.
+The sumbitch never saw it coming, my gun, pressed nice and tig

 "you fuck my wife too?"
 cause i tried to sell her to a warlord